 The Holy One told Rivkah: Sh'nei goyim b'vitnech - (There are) two nations in your womb - the Holy One.
 With that explanation, the great adventure of this age began to unfold.

 The sometimes-violent clashing of nascent nations, worldviews, God-concepts, priorities, and behavior matrices is a theme that we will find running throughout not only the text of Torah, but also all our daily news broadcasts, all our social media feeds, all our conversations in the marketplace, the political forum, and even the faith community - and, indeed, all of our life experiences.
-This week we will discover that just as the Heavens were brilliantly designed to offset, counterbalance, and bring out the best of the earth; and just as earth's seas were brilliantly designed to offset, counterbalance and bring out the best of earth's land masses; and just as the creatures of the seas, the skies, and the continents were all brilliantly designed to offset, counterbalance, and bring out the best in humankind - and vice versa - so the Esavs of this world are brilliantly designed to offset, counterbalance, and bring out the best in all its Ya'akovs.
-But oh, the process!
+This week we will discover that just as the Heavens were brilliantly designed to offset, counterbalance, and bring out the best of earth's land masses; and just as the creatures of the seas, the skies, and the continents were all brilliantly designed to offset, counterbalance, and bring out the best in humankind - and vice versa - so the Esavs of this world are brilliantly designed to offset, counterbalance, and bring out the process!
 Oh, the friction generated!
 Oh, the tension spawned!
 And oh the sparks that will fly!